Find Affordable College Courses

 Colorado State did well in our overall quality rankings, too.
 It placed #5 on our Best Anthropology Master’s Degree Schools in the Rocky Mountains Region list.

-Out of the 12 schools in the Rocky Mountains Region that were part of this year’s ranking, Boise State University landed the # 5 spot on the list.
-Located in the city of Boise, Boise State is a public college with a fairly large student population.
+A rank of #5 on this year’s list means Boise State University is a great value for anthropology students working on their master’s degree.
+Located in the medium-sized city of Boise, Boise State is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state graduate students at Boise State are $26,558 a year.